The Warlord Chronicles

 The Warlord Chronicles or The Warlord Trilogy is a series of three novels about Arthurian Britain written by Bernard Cornwell.
 The story is written as a mixture of historical fiction and Arthurian legend.
-The books were originally published between 1995 and 1997 by Penguin and Michael Joseph in the United Kingdom and by St. Martin's Press in the United States, in hardcover and paperback editions, each with different ISBNs.
-It is currently being adapted for television as The Winter King.
+The books were originally published between 1995 and 1997 by Penguin and Michael Joseph in the United Kingdom and by St. Martin's Press in the United States.
+It has been adapted for television as The Winter King.